CorporateClash/public/in-game-rules.md

 9. The use of third-party software to grant an unfair advantage is prohibited.
 This includes, but is not limited to, fishing and doodle training macros, or Keep Alive.
 The only third-party applications that are allowed are multi-toon controllers.

 10. The buying and selling of Corporate Clash accounts is prohibited.
 Corporate Clash reserves the right to ban any account that is in the process of being exchanged for money.
-Any account listing found will be given one week to take down the listing.
-If the listing is not removed within that week, Corporate Clash reserves the right to ban the account.
+If an account listing has been found, Corporate Clash reserves the right to ban the account.

 11. Any attempt to access another user’s account without consent is prohibited.